Joe Dassin

 Deathday: August 20, 1980

-Joseph Ira Dassin (5 November 1938 – 20 August 1980) was an American–French singer-songwriter and actor.
-He was the son of film director Jules Dassin.
-Dassin was born in New York City to American film director Jules Dassin (1911–2008) and Béatrice Launer (1913–1994), a New York-born violinist, who ...after graduating from a Hebrew High School in the Bronx studied with the British violinist Harold Berkely at the Juilliard School of Music.
-His father was of Ukrainian-Jewish and Polish-Jewish extraction, his maternal grandfather was an Austrian-Jewish immigrant, who arrived in New York with his family at age 11.
-Dassin lived in New York City and Los Angeles until his father fell victim to the Hollywood blacklist in 1950, at which time his family moved to Europe.
+Joseph Ira Dassin (November 5, 1938 – August 20, 1980) was an American singer-songwriter.
+He sang in multiple languages but found his greatest successes in France and the French-speaking world.
+In total, he sold nearly 25 million records worldwide.
+Dassin was born in Brooklyn, New York City, to Jew...ish-American parents.
+His father was film director Jules Dassin and his mother was violinist Béatrice Launer, who studied at the Juilliard School.
+Both of his parents were mostly of Ukrainian-Jewish extraction from Kamianets-Podilskyi, Sataniv and Buchach.
+Dassin lived in New York City and Los Angeles until his father was placed on the Hollywood blacklist in 1950, at which time his family moved to Europe.
 Between the ages of ten and fifteen Dassin changed schools eleven times.
 He studied at, among other places, the International School of Geneva and the Institut Le Rosey in Switzerland, and finished his secondary education in Grenoble.
-Dassin moved back to the United States, where he attended the University of Michigan in Ann Arbor, Michigan from 1957 to 1963, winning an undergraduate Hopwood Award for fiction in 1958 and earning a Bachelor of Arts in 1961 and a Master of Arts in 1963, both in Anthropology.
+Dassin returned to the United States to attend the University of Michigan from 1957 to 1963, winning an undergraduate Hopwood Award for fiction in 1958 and earning a Bachelor of Arts in 1961 and a Master of Arts in 1963, both in Anthropology.
 Moving to France, Dassin worked as a technician for his father and appeared as an actor in supporting roles, among others in three movies directed by his father, including Topkapi (1964) in which he played the role of Josef.
-On 26 December 1964, Dassin signed with CBS Records, making him the first French-language singer to be signed with an American record label.
+He met his future wife Maryse Massiéra in Paris in 1963.
+On December 26, 1964, Dassin signed with CBS Records, making him the first French-language singer to be signed with an American record label.
 By the early 1970s, Dassin's songs were at the top of the charts in France, and he became immensely popular there.
 He recorded songs in German, Spanish, Italian, and Greek, as well as French and English.
 Amongst his most popular songs are "Les Champs-Élysées" (Originally "Waterloo Road") (1969), "Salut les amoureux" (originally "City of New Orleans") (1973), "L'Été indien" (1975), "Et si tu n'existais pas" (1975), and "À toi" (1976).
-Joe Dassin appeared in the following movies: 1957: Benos in He Who Must Die, by Jules Dassin; 1958: Nico in The Law, by Jules Dassin; 1964: Joseph in Topkapi, by Jules Dassin; 1965: A police inspector in Lady L, by Peter Ustinov; 1965: Janos Adler in Nick Carter and Red Club, by Jean-Paul Savignac.
-Dassin married Maryse Massiéra in Paris on 18 January 1966.
-Their son Joshua was born two and a half months early on 12 September 1973, and died five days later.
-Overcome by grief, Joe became deeply depressed.
-Despite all their efforts, their marriage did not survive.
-In 1977, one year after their move to their newly built home in Feucherolles, just outside Paris, they divorced.
-On 14 January 1978, Dassin married Christine Delvaux in Cotignac.
-Their first son, Jonathan, was born on 14 September 1978; and their second son, Julien, arrived on 22 March 1980.
-Christine died in December 1995. ...
-Source: Article "Joe Dassin" from Wikipedia in English, licensed under CC-BY-SA 3.0.
+Dassin married Maryse Massiéra in Paris on January 18, 1966.
+Their son Joshua was born two and a half months early on September 12, 1973, and died five days later.
+They divorced in 1977.
+On January 14, 1978, Dassin married Christine Delvaux in Cotignac, and they had two sons together.
+Christine died in December 1995.
+Dassin died from a heart attack during a vacation to Tahiti on August 20, 1980, aged 41.
+He was eating lunch with family and friends at the restaurant Chez Michel et Éliane in Papeete when he suddenly slumped in his chair, unconscious.
+A doctor who was also eating at the restaurant performed CPR on him, but Dassin died at the restaurant.
+The only ambulance in Papeete was unavailable at the time and took 40 minutes to arrive.
+His body was returned to the United States and is interred in the Beth Olam section of Hollywood Forever Cemetery in Hollywood, California.
+Source: Article "Joe Dassin" from Wikipedia in English, licensed under CC-BY-SA.

 Samedi Sébastien